DrewNaylor/UXL-Launcher/README.md

 <br>
 <br>

+# Known issues.

+- Launching Office 2013 installed via Office 365 on a 64-bit computer requires UXL Launcher to be set to 32-bit Windows. (issue #43)

 # Required software.

 Please note that in addition to [Microsoft .Net Framework version 4.6.1 (web installer)](https://www.microsoft.com/en-us/download/details.aspx?id=49981), [Microsoft Build Tools 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48159) is required for compiling this software if Visual Studio 2015 is not installed on your computer.
 [Windows PowerShell 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) is also required to run some of the commands in the UXL Autobuild Script.